This page provides a high-level overview of updates to school facilities through the City’s Capital Improvement Project

 - We did NOT hear a consensus about relocating fifth-graders to the elementary schools.
 However, since returning fifth-grade to elementary schools had previously arisen as a strong preference in prior community surveys and meetings.
 This would require a preschool center and the remodeling of Buford for 6th- through 8th-graders.
 Elementary capacity would still need to be addressed.

 - We heard interest in combining our capacity needs and our modernization needs.
 If we can identify solutions that both expand capacity and modernize our facilities, there is support for a greater investment that would provide our community with a bigger return.

 - We heard support for our out-of-division student program even as we heard reminders that we should minimize the impact of the program on overcrowding.
 In other words, we will continue to strive to admit only those students who will fill otherwise unused seats in existing classrooms.
-Relatedly, we heard support for continuing to offer spaces to the employees of the City Schools and the City.
+Relatedly, we heard support for continuing to offer spaces to the children of employees of the City Schools and the City.
 And we heard from community members who want to make sure that once we have built a relationship with a nonresident student, we should view that child as a “Charlottesville student,” or “one of our own,” not as an outsider who should be sent away.

 - New data points in August.
 Updated enrollment figures will help us make informed decisions.
 This data will help us critically re-evaluate and tweak our interpretation of enrollment trends as projected by our partner, U.Va.’s Weldon Cooper Center.